kameron-sugino/Basics-of-Microbiome-Data-Analysis/20200327_V1.3_Workshop_Code_ARCHBG_Markdown.md

     -   “fill” is making sure R inputs our matrix correctly by filling in any empty spaces that might be in our file.
     -   “header” tells R that our file has a header.

+## 4.3 Basic commands to interact with R dataframes

 -   Let’s look at the first 6 rows and 10 columns of the data

 ``` r